tpboudreau/l6s/README.md

       --set librenmsServices.redis.storage.type=static \
       --set librenmsServices.redis.storage.claimName=redis-volume

-Here, the persistent storage for each service is marked 'static' (that is, pre-allocated and configured) and the storage.claimName keys provide the name of the persistent volume claim(s) you manually created earlier.
+Here, the persistent storage for each service is marked 'static' (that is, pre-allocated and configured) and the storage.claimName keys provide the name of the persistent volume claims you manually created earlier.

 ### Non-Cluster Databases